AvgustPol/AvgustPol/README.md

 ### 26 y.o. .NeRD developer 👋
-## My name is Anton and I love to create value for people
+## My name is Emily and I love to create value for people

 Speaking: 🇺🇸 , 🇵🇱 , 🇷🇺 , 🇺🇦